cls-python/cls-luigi_paper/README.md

 sudo chmod a+rwx /var/log/
 ````

-IMPORTANT: The resulting pipelines are designed to handle only binary-classification problems with numerical features!
+IMPORTANT: The resulting pipelines are designed to handle only binary-classification problems with numerical & dense features!

 ### Pipeline outputs and dataset splitting